How to DIY a Salon-Like Pedicure at HomeAugust 04, 2021

 Step 7: Prep Your Toes

 Use toe separators (you can buy a 12-pack for cheap online) to make painting your toes easier and avoid making a mess.

 “Don’t forget your base coat because it gives your nail polish something to sink into besides your actual nails,” says Hadley.
+We recommend the JINsoon HyperRepair Nourishing & Strengthening Nail Base Coat.
 After about two minutes, the base coat should be dry.
 Then, you’re ready to go in with a color.
 Apply two to three coats of nail polish, making sure each coat has dried before applying the next.
-Make sure to build thin coats of polish; thick strokes will have the paint looking clumpy and take longer to dry.
-(Pro tip: If your nails are on the weaker side, look for a strengthening nail polish like the Essie Treat, Love & Color Nail Polish.)
+Build thin coats of polish; thick strokes will make the paint look clumpy and take longer to dry.
+We’re loving the Essie Expressie Quick-Dry Nail Polish in Ahead of the Gamer, a punchy coral-red.

-Finish with a top coat (we like the Maybelline New York Fast Gel Top Coat) so your nails maintain high shine and luster.
+Finish with a top coat (we like the Essie Gel Couture Top Coat) so your nails maintain high shine and luster.
 Because nail polish takes about 12 hours to fully harden, Hadley recommends sticking your feet in cold water for a few minutes to help your nail polish solidify more quickly.